This orphan watched his dad die, now he awaits his future in a Ukrainian shelter - NewsBreak

 “He runs to me and says, ‘Papa, I love you.’
 I tell him, ‘Who else could you love?’” said Svyryd, cheeks sunken and skin pale, in a bedside interview only a few days before his death at 70.
 “His mother is dead, his father is old. … When his father is gone, I won’t know if there is someone with him and where they will send him.”

 The small compound in the eastern town opened in January as a rehabilitation center for people recovering from surgeries or injury.
 When the war started a month later, Russian forces quickly engulfed the town.
-Within a matter of weeks, airstrikes, artillery and fires had left their mark on nearly every building.Alex Jones asks ‘Infowars’ audience for help with legal fees
+Within a matter of weeks, airstrikes, artillery and fires had left their mark on nearly every building.Indiana elementary teacher accused of having ‘kill list’

 Those who didn’t have the means to flee the city quickly enough cowered in its basements, surviving — but only just — without electricity, gas or running water.
 In early September, a Ukrainian counteroffensive swept through the Kharkiv region, sending the Russians into a disorganized retreat from Izium and other towns.